Read summarized version with

 Remember that stat from earlier?
 McKinsey found knowledge management can reduce time lost searching by up to 35%.

-That's massive.
-If your team spends even 2 hours a day searching for information, you're looking at reclaiming over an hour per person per day.
+That’s huge.
+If your team spends even 2 hours a day searching, that’s over an hour per person, per day, back in their pockets.

 Improve Collaboration